bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 The workaround is to simply reboot the unit if a new DHCP lease needs to be quickly acquired, or to simply wait until the unit acquires a new DHCP lease after the old one expires.

-Issue : Red blinking LED status light for Internet connectivity
+#### Issue : No red blinking LED status light for lost Ethernet connectivity

 When using stock firmware, if a Seagate Central detects that the Ethernet connection is down then the status light on the top of the unit will blink red.
-This will not occur with the new kernel.
+This will not occur when using the new kernel.
 This relates to the issue listed above with Ethernet disconnect handling.

-Note that the status LED still stays solid amber after power on, flashes green during the boot process and stays solid green once the main bootup process is finished.
+Note that the other LED status states work properly.
+That is, solid amber after power on, flashing green during the boot process and solid green once the main bootup process is finished.

 Also note that the status LEDs on the Ethernet port itself work fine and will properly indicate the status of the Ethernet port.

-Finally, keep a look out for a related project which will provide an alternative "ledmanager" daemon that will let the LED status light be more informative and alert users to more useful conditions such as sustained high CPU or low disk space.

-Issue : Kernel DEBUG and other obscure options (Rare)
+#### Issue : Kernel DEBUG and other obscure options (Rare)

 In some cases there may be problems when the kernel is compiled with some less frequently used configuration options such as older drivers or those under the "Kernel Hacking" menu of the Linux menuconfig dialog.